reyuwei/PIANO_model/README.md

 It can be integrated into any architecture as a differentiable layer to predict bone meshes for data-driven fine-grained hand bone anatomic and semantic understanding from MRI or even RGB images.

-To learn about PIANO, please visit our website: https://liyuwei.cc/proj/piano You can find the HTML paper at: https://www.ijcai.org/proceedings/2021/0113.pdf
+To learn about PIANO, please visit our website: https://liyuwei.cc/proj/piano

+You can find the PIANO paper at: https://www.ijcai.org/proceedings/2021/0113.pdf

 ---